LogRhythm-Labs/PIE/Scripts/O365-Ninja/README.md

     -username, -password, -socMailbox

+    -encodedXMLCredentials "C:\File-location.xml"

+        This value can be used if you would like to store your credentials in an encoded XML file

 To take advantage of the LogRhythm SIEM integrations, the following parameters are required

     -LogRhythmHost, -caseAPIToken, -caseNumber (optional - if not supplied a new case will be created)